When you love your work, you don’t want to stop learning new things. It is always exciting and, at the same time, challenging to try new technologies.

 Another challenge that we bumped into was connected with a gallery of images for our app.
 The Android and iOS app galleries are similar in UI and behavior; however, the mechanism of how data is extracted from the platforms is different.
 To combat this challenge, we created a “fork” to explain how the camera component should behave on Android and iPhone.

-Now the app runs perfectly and we received valuable experience that allowed us to come to our personal conclusions and get insights about RN.
+Now the app runs perfectly and we received a valuable experience that allowed us to come to our personal conclusions and get insights about RN.
 This project was an exciting experience!

 How to Apply This to Your Business